akashdh11/learn.kt/readme.md

 # learn.kt

 **learn.kt** is an interactive Android app designed to help developers master Kotlin programming through engaging, topic-specific quizzes.
-Built with **Jetpack Compose** and **Firebase**, the app covers a comprehensive range of Kotlin concepts, from basics to advanced features like coroutines and flows.
+Built with **Kotlin** and **Jetpack Compose** , the app covers a comprehensive range of Kotlin concepts, from basics to advanced features like coroutines and flows.
 With features like topic-wise progress tracking, detailed quiz feedback, and a competitive leaderboard, learn.kt makes learning Kotlin both educational and fun.

 ## Covered Kotlin Topics